Judopay/Xamarin-Sample-App/README.md

 #### 1. Integration

-- In the Xamarin component store, search for 'Judopay' and add the component to your Android and iOS projects.
+Add the `Xamarin.JudoPay` NuGet package to your .Net Standard 2.0 Library, Android and iOS projects.
-- In your shared project add a reference to the [Judopay Xamarin SDK .dll file](https://github.com/Judopay/Xamarin-Sample-App/blob/master/samples/lib/JudoDotNetXamarin.dll)

 #### 2. Setup